Cruzkenneth504/event-planner/README.md

 ## **Description**

 * This project aimed to use the library of [Bootstrap](https://getbootstrap.com/) to manipulate HTML CSS content And the library of [JQuery](https://learn.jquery.com/) to manioulate javascript content.
+This website serves the purpose of helpt the user keep track of planned events.
+Future events will show the color green.
+Present events will show  color red.
+Past events will show color gray.
+All events will be saved inside the local storage and can be cleared by simply deleting the event row and saving it again.

 ## **Code Learning Points**